cosmos/cosmos-sdk/x/gov/spec/01_concepts.md

 - If the proposal is approved or rejected but _not_ vetoed, each deposit will be automatically refunded to its respective depositor (transferred from the governance `ModuleAccount`).
 All the deposits will be removed from state after refunding to the depositors.
 - When the proposal is vetoed with a supermajority, deposits will be burned from the governance `ModuleAccount` and the proposal information along with its deposit information will be removed from state.
+- NOTE: The proposals which completed the voting period, cannot return the deposits when queried.

 ## Vote